2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

 * The raw celllranger output (filename: raw_cellranger_output.zip)
 * The pre-processed data (filename: preprocessed_data.zip).
     * Within the zip file, there are h5ad, SingleCellExperiment, and Seurat object of the pre-processed data.
+    * Explanation for the fields used to store the metadata of the cells (for the pre-processed data) is available at the end of this page.
     * The samples have all been concatenated into one single object.

 The scripts used to pre-process the data is available on [GitHub](https://github.com/2023-asi-ozsinglecell-hackathon/data_preprocessing).